-As we begin our 50th anniversary celebrations, we are immensely proud that the Royal Northern College of Music remains one of the world's most outstanding and forward-thinking conservatoires.
-Dedicated to defining the future of music, we are a laboratory of innovation, training exceptional young musicians for successful and sustainable careers within the industry.
+As we reflect on our 50th anniversary, we are immensely proud that the Royal Northern College of Music remains at the forefront of music education globally.
+A laboratory of innovation and creativity, we are dedicated to defining the future of music, training exceptional musicians for successful and sustainable careers within the industry.